Cirqus Voltaire: Join the Cirqus

-Join the Cirqus ends when either all balls drain in any of the first three phases, or when three balls drain in the fourth.
+If all balls drain during any of the first three phases, that phase will restart on the player's next ball.
+The fourth phase ends after all balls but one have drained.

 Digital versions

-Cirqus Voltaire was formerly available as a licensed table of The Pinball Arcade for any platform until June 30, 2018 due to WMS license expiration.
-The license was then passed to Zen Studios, who then brought back an official digital version of the table as an add-on for Pinball FX 3 and an unlockable table in the Williams Pinball mobile app for iOS and Android as part of the fifth wave of Zen Studios' curation of Williams tables.
+Cirqus Voltaire was released as a licensed table of The Pinball Arcade for several platforms from 2012, and was available until June 30, 2018 due to WMS license expiration.
+The license was then obtained by Zen Studios, who released an official digital version of the table as an add-on for Pinball FX3 and an unlockable table in the Williams Pinball mobile app for iOS and Android as part of the fifth wave of Zen Studios' curation of Williams tables.
+A remastered version released for Pinball FX on May 26, 2022.

 Unlicensed recreations of the game are available for Visual Pinball that runs on Windows.